RallyTechServices/milestone-roadmap/README.md

 * Example of attaching a click event to an html fragment (for the popup)
 * Example of multiple values in a setting table that interact (color and group, project group name and order)
+* This app uses jsPDF and canvas2HTML to create a PDF version of the roadmap

 ### First Load